paulmangel/python_one_hot_manager/README.md

 	(the status split or merged of each column is stored in self.categorial_columns_data, and updated by split_column and reconstruct_column)

 	Args:
-	verbose (bool) : default is false.
+	verbose (bool, optional) : default is false.
 Will print the name of the columns documented in categorial_columns_data , and tell for each of them if it was split (and therefore are reconstructed by this function)
 	"""